What is Bankruptcy?

 - Ineligibility for debt-relief services such as debt consolidation.

 - Experiencing major life events such as job loss, divorce, or health issues that critically affect your financial situation.

 Catching these early signs can provide an opportunity to mitigate the situation with the expertise of a bankruptcy lawyer.

 The Debt Repayment Scheme (DRS) serves as an alternative to bankruptcy in Singapore.
 It is a repayment plan regulated by a Court-designated Official Assignee (OA).
 Contrary to bankruptcy, under DRS, the debtor’s property is neither repossessed nor liquidated by OA.
 Instead, OA functions to assess the debtor’s eligibility, supervise and regulate activities, monitor payments, and maintain compliance with legal responsibilities.

 How can a Lawyer Help with the Process of DRS?

-- Inform the OA of your current address and contact information.
+- Ensure OA is continually updated about your whereabouts and contact information.